top of page

 Our Leader

 Damien O’Farrell joined Parkview Legacy Foundation to lead operations after 5 years as CEO of Path of Life Ministries, the largest non-profit homeless shelter and housing provider in Riverside County.
 There, he was instrumental in the development of organizational systems, staff development, community integration and led the organization through to double in size and service area.
 In addition to his role with Path of Life Ministries, Damien has also served as the Director of Community Development at Today’s Urban Renewal Network (TURN), where he now serves as a board member.
-Damien is a certified facilitator and strategic lanner with the Institute of Cultural Affairs, has served on the Riverside Neighborhood Partnership Board and a past Charter Review Commission for the City of Riverside.
-He is the founding Vice-President and a past President of The Pick Group (a Young Professionals Organization), a member of the original creation and steering committees for Seizing Our Destiny, Give BIG Riverside, Our Riverside, Our Neighborhoods (known as 26 in 26), and serves as the Board Chair for the International Social Benefit Business, CommonChange.com.
+Other Boards on which Damien serves include the Civil Rights Institute of Inland Southern California, The Inland So Cal Housing Collective, The Riverside Arts Academy, CommonChange.com, The Raincross Group, and La Sierra University Foundation.
+He is also a certified facilitator and strategic planner with the Institute of Cultural Affairs.

-As a lifetime resident of Riverside, he is husband to Jennifer (Executive Director, the Healthy Valley Foundation), and father to Marleigh (12-year old RUSD student).
+As a lifetime resident of Riverside, he is husband to Jennifer (Executive Director, the Healthy Valley Foundation), and father to Marleigh (RUSD student).

 Our Team